Student court: Debate

 Arguments in favour of having student courts often hinge on the idea of separation of powers, on the basis that the legislative bodies of student governments should not have the power to police themselves.
 Other arguments in favour include having the judicial system removed from partisan politics, having a neutral body to make decisions on issues such as election appeals, and greater transparency.

 Arguments against having student courts often hinge on practicality, with critics saying that students are not necessarily qualified to make judicial decisions, or that university ombudspersons are better placed to fulfill the same role.
-Other arguments include a lack of accountability from student courts as well the additional bureaucracy that is created and the cost that it entails.
+Other arguments include a lack of accountability from student courts as well as the additional bureaucracy that is created and the cost that it entails.

 Student courts in Canada

 Alma Mater Society of the University of British Columbia

 The judicial body of the Alma Mater Society of the University of British Columbia is the Student Court.
 The Student Court is granted the power to "exercise disciplinary powers over the Society’s organizations and members."

 It is composed of 5 judges and two alternate judges, all appointed by the AMS Council, with the Chief Justice also being named by the AMS Council.
 The Chief Justice must be a law student.
 The decisions of the Court only become binding once the AMS Council ratifies them.

-The Student Court was created in the 1970s, but had been inactive from 2009 to 2015, until the AMS Council filling the positions again.
+The Student Court was created in the 1970s, but had been inactive from 2009 to 2015, until the AMS Council filled the positions again.